Propane Bus Case Study: Fort Zumwalt

 Low Carbon Fuel

-Because propane is a low carbon, low emission fuel, a variety of state and federal grants and funding opportunities are available.
+Because propane is a low-carbon, low-emission fuel, a variety of state and federal grants and funding opportunities are available.
 Fort Zumwalt takes advantage of federal excise tax credits each year, which reduces the cost of each gallon of propane.
-The Alternative Fuels Data Center (AFDC) provides financial data and tools to help fleets, and within the state of Missouri, the Missouri Propane Education & Research Council offers financial incentives to help offset the cost of propane autogas school buses.
+The Alternative Fuels Data Center (AFDC) provides financial data and tools to help fleets calculate costs.

-Fort Zumwalt School District began purchasing propane autogas buses more than a decade ago, and other Missouri districts followed suit.
-Currently, about 300 propane buses operate in the state, and more than 21,000 across the nation.
+Fort Zumwalt School District began purchasing propane buses more than a decade ago, and other Missouri districts followed suit.
+There are more than 22,000 propane school buses across the nation, including over 300 in Missouri.